Key takeaways

 West Lake is the anchor; the rest of a Hangzhou stay slots around it:

-• Lake + Lingyin Temple — the classic full day: causeway and boat in the morning, the Buddhist site and grotto carvings west of the lake in the afternoon.
+• Lake + Lingyin Temple — the classic full day: causeway and boat in the morning, the Buddhist site and grotto carvings west of the lake in the afternoon. ⚠️ This is the pairing to book for: Lingyin costs nothing but releases its slots on a 1–7 day window with no same-day option, so it is the half of the day that has to be decided before you arrive in Hangzhou.

 • Lake + Qinghefang old town — the historic street in the morning, the lake at dusk; a 10–15 min walk between them.